-Character Values Education: Our comprehensive curriculum focuses not only on intellectual development, but also on healthy social and emotional growth through systematic character values education.
+Character-building values for social emotional development: Our comprehensive curriculum focus not only on intellectual development, but also on healthy social and emotional growth through systematic character values education.

-Active Engagement: Activities are designed to promote active learning through a "hands on" approach that allows children to explore the world in which they live.
+Active Engagement through exploration: Activities are designed to promote active learning through a "hands on" approach that allows children to explore the world in which they live.

-Research-Centered Practice: Learning activities are grounded both in time-honored practice, such as learning through play, as well as in current research findings in the field of neuro-education.
+Research-based on current early education practices: Learning activities are grounded both in timehonored practice, such as learning through play, as well as in current research findings in the field of neuroeducation.
 "Brain-based" learning strategies, for example, reveal that memory and creativity are enhanced by music, movement, and artistic expression.

-Embedded Content: Our full-integrated curriculum is characterized by thematic units which combine the key skills of reading and mathematics with learning in the content areas of science and social studies.
+Embedded Content in activities and lessons: Our full-integrated curriculum is characterized by thematic units which combine the key skills of reading and mathematics with learning in the content areas of science and social studies.

-Standards-Based Objectives: Every learning activity is carefully planned to meet or exceed both national and state standards.
+Skills based on national and state benchmarks: Every learning activity is carefully planned to meet or exceed both national and state standards.

-Lighthouse C.A.R.E.S.SM incorporates three primary times of focused learning: The Learning Wall, Lesson Plan instruction, and classroom Discovery Centers (both "free choice" and assigned rotations).
-Each classroom is equipped with the following Discovery Centers: Literacy, Skills and Games, Math and Manipulatives, Science, Library, Art, Technology, Blocks and Building, and Dramatic Play.
+Lighthouse CARES incorporates three primary times of focused learning: The Learning Wall, Learning Lesson Sessions, and Centers That Shine (both "free choice" and assigned rotations).
+Each classroom is equipped with the following Learning Centers: Literacy, Skills and Games, Math and Manipulatives, Science, Library, Art, Technology, Blocks and Building, and Dramatic Play.

-School-Age Children
+School-Age Children - Kindergarten through 12 years of age

 The purpose of the School-Age program is to provide an environment for children who also attend elementary school that is filled with both fun and enrichment.
-Every School-Age classroom is complete with displays, decorations, and fully equipped Discovery Centers.
-Discovery Centers at this age include Science, Technology, Reading, Engineering, Art, and Math and Games, as well as Homework and Snack stations.
+Every School-Age classroom is complete with displays, decorations, and fully equipped Labs at this age include Science, Technology, Reading, Engineering, Art, and Math and Games, as well as Homework and Snack stations.